unioslo/tsd-file-api/README.md

 # tsd-file-api

-A REST API for upload and streaming of files to TSD.
+A REST API for upload and download of files and JSON data.

 ## Dev environment